letsconnectvpn/vpn-ca/README.md

 # Usage

-Initialize the CA (valid for 5 years):
+Initialize the CA (valid for 5 years) with an RSA key of 3072 bits:

     $ _bin/vpn-ca -init

-Generate a server certificate (expires at the exact moment the CA expires):
+Generate a server certificate and store it in the `server/` directory, valid until the CA expires:

     $ _bin/vpn-ca -server vpn.example.org

-Generate a client certificate, valid for 90 days:
+Generate a client certificate and store it in the `client/` directory, valid for 90 days:

     $ _bin/vpn-ca -client 12345678

-Generate client certifictate and specify when it expires:
+Generate client certificate and specify explicitly when it expires:

     $ _bin/vpn-ca -client 12345678 -not-after 2019-08-16T14:00:00+00:00

+The `-not-after` flag can also be used with `-server`.

-There is also the `-ca-dir` option you can specify if you do not want to use the current directory from which you run the CA command, e.g.
+There is also the `-ca-dir` option you can use if you do not want to use the current directory from which you run the CA command to store the CA, server and client certificates, e.g.

     $ _bin/vpn-ca -ca-dir /tmp -init
+    $ _bin/vpn-ca -ca-dir /tmp -server vpn.example.org
+    $ _bin/vpn-ca -ca-dir /tmp -client 12345678

+Once you specify the `-ca-dir` you MUST also use it for subsequent calls.